Western moose

 The Western moose (Alces alces andersoni) is a subspecies of moose that inhabits boreal forests and mixed deciduous forests in the Canadian Arctic, western Canadian provinces and a few western sections of the northern United States.
-It is the second largest North American subspecies of moose, second to the Alaskan moose.
-This subspecies is prey to timber wolves and bears.
+It is the second largest North American subspecies of moose, second to the Alaska moose.
+This subspecies is prey to wolves and bears.
 Male Western moose are aggressive during mating season (autumn and winter) and may injure or kill with provocation.

 Habitat, range, and distribution

-The Western moose inhabits British Columbia, eastern Yukon, Northwest Territories, southwestern Nunavut, Alberta, Saskatchewan, Manitoba, western Ontario, Newfoundland & Labrador, the upper peninsula of Michigan, northern Wisconsin, northern Minnesota, and northeastern North Dakota.
+The Western moose inhabits British Columbia, eastern Yukon, Northwest Territories, southwestern Nunavut, Alberta, Saskatchewan, Manitoba, western Ontario, Newfoundland and Labrador, the upper peninsula of Michigan, northern Wisconsin, northern Minnesota, and northeastern North Dakota.

 Additionally, Parks Canada transferred eighteen western moose from Elk Island National Park to Nova Scotia's Cape Breton Highlands National Park between 1947 and 1949 for population increase.
 Cape Breton Island's moose are descendants of these western moose.
 They were also introduced to New Zealand's Fiordland National Park.